-Mosaic Free School is back on for the 2019-2020 year, so be sure to check out all the new offerings on their website.
+Mosaic Free School is back on, so be sure to check out all the new offerings on their website.

 The Kaleidoscope Cooperative for Science and Math focuses on, you guessed it, science and math.
 According to their website, it is a private enrichment program specializing in STEAM (science, technology, engineering, art and math).
 The program runs for 32 weeks, and is taught by volunteer parents.

 This is the description from their website: “The Stone Hill Learning Center (SHLC), established in 1984 as Westerly Road Church Learning Center, is an academic enrichment program for homeschooled students, grades K-12.”
 It is located at Stone Hill Church of Princeton.
 The classes are run on Tuesdays and Wednesdays from 9:30 to 3:00 pm.
 More information can be found by clicking on the name to go to their website!

 Located in Columbia, NJ.
 Here is a short description from their website: “Knowlton Fine Arts is a Christian non-denominational homeschool group drawing participating families from across Northern New Jersey and Northeast Pennsylvania.
 We exist to develop excellence in arts and music in our children, and to be a vibrant community for children and parents alike in friendship, encouragement, and sharing in the important and rewarding job of homeschooling.”
 They have a variety of classes available, with a focus on music, drama and fine arts.